shoui520/shoui520.github.io/docs/monolingual.md

 # Monolingual Guide

+!!! info "Intermediate Learners"
+	This is a guide targeted at "intermediate" learners.

 This guide will go through what the monolingual transition is and why you should do it, different mediums to access monolingual dictionaries and also ways to approach getting used to monolingual dictionaries.
 This guide is **long.** But it is still simple, it’s just the initial setup that just feels long.